-Kendall Jenner Goes Braless, Shows Off Long Stems In Skintight Leopard Print Dress
+Kendall Jenner Goes Braless, Shows Off Long Stems In Skintight Leopard-Print Dress

 Once again, Kendall Jenner is turning heads during a lunch outing in Los Angeles.

-It’s not uncommon for the model to step out in front of the paparazzi while doing everyday routines likes shopping or grabbing a bite to eat with friends and when she does make her way out of the house — she sure knows how to make a statement.
+It’s not uncommon for the model to step out in front of the paparazzi while doing everyday routines likes shopping or grabbing a bite to eat with friends and when she does make her way out of the house, she sure knows how to make a statement.
 Photos published by The Daily Mail show Jenner walking to lunch with friends on Melrose Avenue in Los Angeles earlier today and per usual, Jenner is dressed to impress in a stunning outfit.

 In the images published to the site, the supermodel looks nothing short of perfect as she rocks a skintight leopard print dress.
 The sexy little number leaves little to the imagination as it dips down to Jenner’s chest, showing off a tiny bit of cleavage.
 The dress definitely hugs Jenner’s every curve and hits just at her thigh, giving onlookers a great view of her long and lean legs.